 To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
 Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
 Partner with us and start your global business without worries.

 Market Access – Relying on the professional expertise of an Employer of Record is the best way to enter an unknown market quickly.
 By using Employer of Record services, an international organization can avail the expertise of U.S. employees to work for its company.
 Besides quick access to the U.S. market, the EOR also enables the client to ease off worries related to payroll and HR.

-Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish the one, an employer of record can help you significantly.
+Diverse Solutions – No matter whether you already have a company in an international location or you are going to establish one, an employer of record can help you significantly.
 The EOR Company can hire staff on your behalf without having the need of setting up a branch in the U.S. If your company is already operating, using EOR for managing payroll tasks can be a great idea as they can present an effective solution to tax and accounting responsibilities in the country.

 Why Infotree Global Solutions?

 Our core objective is to ensure that you can make the most of mobility without a legal entity.
 Focusing on employee satisfaction, we are committed to delivering increased productivity and high efficiency.
 Our EOR model is designed in a way that provides you with everything you need at every step of your global expansion journey.
 Candidates are mobilized in-country quickly, saving you time, energy, and resources.
-Our dedicated personal support ensures a stress-free transition of employees around the world.
+Our dedicated personal support ensures a stress-free transition for employees around the world.
 Besides, you will also retain complete control over your employees and their day-to-day tasks.
 That too, without engaging yourself in the administrative hassles because we overcome them for you.